 - Make sure any videos in your PowerPoint are accessible.

-Lastly, these are the ways to help make your Excel sheets accessible:
+These are specific ways to help make your Excel sheets accessible:

 - Add text to the A1 cell in Excel sheets.
 Screen readers will always start reading A1.